243Studio/1l1/README.md

-# tkit3 - your link shortener
+# tkit3 - your URL shortener
-this web application will live here https://tkit3.com (soon)
+this web application will live here https://1l1.link (soon)
 ### Description: A link shortener

 This web-based application is a link shortener.
 Something like bitly or the linkedIn link shortener.